pifroggi/vs_align/README.md

 Example with clip at 29.97fps and ref at 23.976fps: `clip_num=30000, clip_den=1001, ref_num=24000, ref_den=1001`

 __*`device`* (optional)__
-Possible values are "cuda" to use with an Nvidia GPU, or "cpu".
-Only affects Precision 3, as the others do not have GPU support.
+Can be "cpu", or "cuda" for use with a GPU.
+Precision 3 supports only Nvidia GPUs, Precision 2 supports AMD and Nvidia, Precision 1 has no GPU support.

 __*`debug`* (optional)__
 Overlays computed difference scores for all frames within the temporal radius, and the chosen best match, directly onto the frame.